Set Up and Manage Shared Spaces (For Admins)

 - At least one Connection Admin.
 You must designate at least one user in your workspace who can review and approve external collaboration requests.

-Designate Connection Admins
+Designate Connection and Space Admins

 Connection admins manage resource sharing between your workspace and external connections.
 You can designate these capabilities at the workspace or at the relationship (individual connection) level.